 While the sweet potato is roasting, cut the chicken thigh into 1cm strips.
 In a medium bowl, combine the chicken thigh strips, the tandoori paste and a small drizzle of olive oil.
 Season with salt and pepper, toss to coat and set aside.
 Finely chop the garlic (or use a garlic press).
 Thinly slice the cucumber into half-moons.
 Shred the cos lettuce leaves.
 Finely chop the coriander.
 Using a vegetable peeler, peel the carrot into ribbons.
 TIP: You can grate the carrot if you'd prefer!

 Heat the olive oil (2 tsp for 2 people / 1 tbs for 4 people) and garlic in a medium frying pan over a medium-high heat.
 Cook for 30 seconds, or until golden.
 Transfer to a small bowl and set aside to cool for 5 minutes.
-Add the Greek yoghurt and a squeeze of lemon juice to the garlic oil and stir to combine.
+Add the Greek yoghurt and a squeeze of lime juice to the garlic oil and stir to combine.
 Season generously with salt and pepper.
 TIP: Don't worry if it looks a little separated to begin with, it will come together after stirring for 1 minute.

 Return the pan to a medium-high heat with a drizzle of olive oil.
 Add the chicken strips and cook, stirring, for 5-6 minutes or until cooked through.

 Transfer the roasted sweet potato to a large bowl and add the cucumber, cos lettuce and carrot.
 Add the garlic yoghurt dressing and toss to coat.
 TIP: Toss just before serving to keep the leaves crisp!